arjundinesh1k/trading-strategies/RESEARCH_LOG.md

 ### Paper #4: Returns to Buying Winners and Selling Losers
 *   **Authors:** Narasimhan Jegadeesh and Sheridan Titman
 *   **Key Takeaway:** Proves that stocks on a "winning streak" tend to keep winning for 3-12 months, a concept known as momentum.

+### Paper #5: A Five-Factor Asset Pricing Model
+*   **Authors:** Fama & French
+*   **Key Takeaway:** Learned that market returns are driven by specific "Factors" (Size, Value, Profitability, Investment, and Market Risk).
+This provides a roadmap for building more complex alphas in WorldQuant BRAIN.

+### Paper #6: Deep Neural Networks for Stock Price Prediction
+*   **Authors:** J.B.
+Heaton, et al.
+*   **Key Takeaway:** Explored how AI and Deep Learning can identify non-linear patterns that traditional linear models (like my current Z-score) might miss.
+This is a potential solution for predicting "Ratio Drift."

 ---